-Woodgrain Dash
+Rosewood Dash

-Your Cobalt boat may be equipped with a woodgrain dash, which will maintain its natural beauty and high-gloss sheen when properly maintained.
+Your Cobalt boat may be equipped with a Rosewood veneer dash, which will maintain its natural beauty and high-gloss sheen when properly maintained.

-- For routine cleaning, wipe the surface with a damp, soft cotton cloth.
-For thorough cleaning, wash surface with a mild solution of soap and water, and dry with a soft cotton cloth. - Do not use cleaners or polishes containing alcohol, ammonia, abrasives, oily emollients or petroleum-based materials. - Avoid saturating the surface with polish or wax.
-In some instances, foam-backed tape used in manufacturing will absorb and retain these substances and result in premature fading and/or discoloration of your woodgrain dash.
-If cleaners or waxes come in contact with edges, clean the surface immediately with a mild solution of soap and water.
+- For routine cleaning wipe the wood surface with a damp, soft cotton cloth.
+For thorough cleaning, wash surface with a mild solution of soap and water, and dry with a soft cotton cloth. - Wax or rubbing compound can be used occasionally when necessary. - Apply liquid wax product lightly with your fingertips.
+Work from the center of the wood surface outward.
+Rub in a circular motion and stop about 1/4 inch from exterior edges of the wood.
+Remove wax with a clean, soft cloth. - For difficult-to-clean surfaces 3M Perfect-It III rubbing compound and a 3M "Type T" scrubbing pad can be used.
+Use rubbing compound carefully following manufacturer's instructions. - Do not use cleaners or polishes containing alcohol, ammonia, abrasives, oily emollients or petroleum-based materials. - Avoid saturating edges of wood laminate with polish or wax.
+In some instances, foam-backed tape used in manufacturing will absorb and retain these substances and result in premature fading and/or discoloration of your Rosewood dash.
+If cleaners or waxes come in contact with edges of the wood laminate, clean the surface immediately with a mild solution of soap and water.